 Sample food and beverage and plenty of the famous “Keep Portland Weird” spirit at these free and almost-free attractions.
+Want more?
+Read our guide to Portland on a budget.

 Brewery and distillery tours